 For me, the MHLP is particularly exciting because of its interdisciplinary nature.
 Students with a nursing background have represented about half of our cohort, with the other students coming from the fields of social work, recreational therapy, gerontology, medicine and more.
 Out students’ diverse perspectives create a very rich and dynamic learning environment.

 Dr. Jennifer Baumbusch directs a research program on health-care delivery and nursing practice with older adults.
 Her focus is particularly in long-term residential care, the integration of families in care delivery, well-being among individuals with intellectual disabilities and their families, and knowledge translation.
 She has methodological expertise in critical ethnography and practice-close research.
-Jennifer is committed to community-based research principles through the active engagement of individuals, clinicians, service providers and organizations throughout the research process.
+Dr. Baumbusch is committed to community-based research principles through the active engagement of individuals, clinicians, service providers and organizations throughout the research process.
+Since January 2018, Dr. Baumbusch is the Director of the MHLP program.